-Eveline Shen, MPH, Executive Director
+Eveline Shen, Executive Director, Oakland

 Since Eveline's leadership began in 1999, Forward Together has become widely recognized for its innovative role in the Reproductive Justice Movement—working with grassroots communities; providing thought leadership; developing effective tools and resources for evaluation, training, and documentation; and organizing for long-term systemic change.
 Eveline serves on the board of the Movement Strategy Center and is a member of the Bay Area Social Justice Funders Network advisory committee.
 She has also served as Principal Investigator for two National Institutes of Health grants that explore the intersection between environmental justice and reproductive justice.
 Women's eNews named Eveline one of their 21 Leaders for the 21st Century.
 She was a 2009 Gerbode Fellow and holds a Masters in Public Health from UC Berkeley in Community Health Education.

 Kemi joined Forward Together in November 2014, and she's thrilled to work at the intersection of movement building, policy, field and communications strategy as Program Communications Manager.
 Originally from Wisconsin, she earned her B.A. in Political Science and Philosophy from Boston University in 2013 as a Martin Luther King, Jr. Scholar.
 There, she organized with low-wage labor and LGBT rights campaigns while writing, teaching and touring as a performance poet.
 She moved to Oakland, CA for queer love, black liberation, weirdo writers and 60 degree winters; it's worked out quite well.

 Adriann Barboa, New Mexico Field Director, New Mexico